 The total sales revenue for selling 100 broiler birds and manure is KES 44,250.
 It assumes a loss of two per cent loss of the birds.
 Poor feeding, hygiene and vaccination can lead to more losses.
 Observing better farm practices like disinfecting poultry houses and value addition will give you more sales revenue in the long run.

-The cost of rearing 100 broilers in Kenya is Ksh 42,670.
+The cost of raising 100 broilers in Kenya is Ksh 42,670.
 The largest portion, around 95 per cent, is for buying chicken feed.
 You will spend fewest amounts on vaccines and treatment at Ksh 580 only.

 The gross revenue for raising100 meat birds is Ksh 1,580.
 After a further deduction of Ksh 6,000 additional cost of labor, you will get a net loss of Ksh 4,420.